Phillipsburg, New Jersey: Local government

 Phillipsburg is governed under the Mayor-Council system of municipal government within the Faulkner Act, formally known as the Optional Municipal Charter Law.
 The town is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the five-member Town Council.
 Councilmembers are elected at-large in partisan elections to four-year terms of office on a staggered basis, with either three seats or two seats and the mayoral seat up for election in odd-numbered years as part of the November general election.

-As of 2022, the Mayor of Phillipsburg is Republican Todd M. Tersigni, whose term of office ends December 31, 2023.
-Members of the Town Council are Council President Harry L. Wyant (R, 2023), Council Vice President Lee M. Clark (D, 2025), Keith A. Kennedy (D, 2025), Peter Marino (R, 2025) and Randy S. Piazza Jr. (R, 2023).
+As of 2026, the Mayor of Phillipsburg is Republican Randy Piazza Jr., whose term of office ends December 31, 2027.
+Members of the Town Council are Council President Keith A. Kennedy (D, 2029), Council Vice President Lee M. Clark (D, 2029), Bernie Fey (D, 2029), Edward Saultz (R, 2027; elected to serve an unexpired term) and Joshua Wanisko (D, 2027; elected to serve an unexpired term).

 In 2018, the town had an average property tax bill of $4,387, the lowest in the county, compared to an average bill of $6,982 in Warren County and $8,767 statewide.